Cooking On The Ranch

 • Rick Bayless rotisserie chicken tacos on homemade tortillas.

 Love Mexican food as much as we do?
-Don’t miss my Mexican Southwestern Recipe Category.
-You’ll find lots of inspiration for your next fiesta.
-Including the most popular Mexican recipe on my site for Hatch Green Chili with Pork.
+Don’t miss my Taco Category.
+You’ll find lots of inspiration for your next Taco Tuesday.
+Including one of the most popular Taco recipes on my site for Pork Tenderloin Tacos In Chile Guajillo Sauce.

 Warm flour tortillas filled with chicken and topped with romaine lettuce, radishes and avocado for chicken soft tacos.